qunitmetro/QUnitMetro/src/README.txt

     </div>

-Next, add references to the QUnit-Metro script and css in each page of your app:
+Next, add references to the QUnitMetro script and css in each page of your app:
     <script src="/js/qunitmetro.js"></script>
     <link href="/css/qunitmetro.css" rel="stylesheet" />